tilde-lab/tilde/README.md

 ## Prerequisites

 Tilde core, local server and **CLI** are written in Python.
 On Windows no additional installations are required, as soon as all the dependencies (including Python interpreter itself) are already provided with Tilde.
 On Unix/Mac you should have Python (at least of version 2.6), as well as Numpy and sqlite3 Python modules pre-installed.
-Typically, this is the case on modern Unix PCs (console command "python -c 'import numpy, sqlite3'" should produce no errors).
+Typically, this is the case: console command "python -c 'import numpy, sqlite3'" should produce no errors.
 Note, that Python 3 was not tested.

 The graphical user interface (**GUI**) is written in JavaScript and runs in any modern HTML5 web-browser (e.g. Google Chrome, Mozilla Firefox or Safari).
 Flash and Java plugins are not required.
 For Windows, a suitable open-source web-browser Chromium is shipped with Tilde.